serokell/blog-posts/kframework/article.md

 #### Summary

 The unification of `OldSMT` (originally referred to as `SMT` before defining the combined datatype) and `NoSMT` was the first step of the monomorphization and specialization task.
-This step was more aimed at simplifying the code, rather than optimizing it.
+This step was aimed more at simplifying the code rather than optimizing it.
 Along the way, we simplified the definition of the `MonadSMT` typeclass by introducing `liftSMT :: SMT a -> m a` and defining the majority of the functions in terms of it, bringing them outside of the typeclass' scope.
 The link to the pull request containing the implementation of the `SMT`/`NoSMT` fusion is available [here](https://github.com/runtimeverification/haskell-backend/pull/3156).

 ### String interning